davisjoseph6/holbertonschool-higher_level_programming/README.md

-python and SQL based projects.
+python and SQL based projects